codebar/tutorials/html/lesson4/tutorial.md

 ```css
 padding: 150px 30px 40px;
 ```

 > Do you remember the padding shortcuts we disussed in the previous lessson?
 What does the above describe?
 Can you explain that to your coach?

 There is still one small problem with out page.
-You can view this better if you resize your browser window to 1/3 of the page and try scrolling.
+You can view this better if you resize your browser window to fit one third of your screen and scroll down.
 The images now appear on top of the header.
-This is due to removing the elements out of the normal flow of the page.
+This is due to removing the element from of the normal flow of the page.

 ### z-index